djq/dusp_viz/urban_data.md

 	qplot(data=mn, x=YearBuilt, y=BldgArea)

-You can make the same plot using `ggplot`
+You can make the same plot using `ggplot`.
+There are more ways of customizing things using `ggplot`

 	ggplot(data=mn, aes(YearBuilt, BldgArea)) + geom_point()